jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 However the main function of the package is very expensive both in computing and in time since it is not parallelized.

-The idea would be to attempt to parallelize it using the [future](https://future.futureverse.org/) package (which is already used by Seurat) in order to speed up scRNA-Seq workflows making use of it.
+The idea would be to attempt to parallelize it using the [Future](https://future.futureverse.org/) package (which is already used by Seurat) in order to speed up scRNA-Seq workflows making use of it.

 #### What was done

- * The first main loop (out of two) was parallelized
+ * The first main loop (out of two) was parallelized:
-     * works when used locally & remotely on reduced dataset
+     * works when used locally & remotely on reduced dataset,
-     * 10x performance for the whole function
+     * 10x performance for the whole function.
- * Crashing using full dataset remotely (`Error: Detected a non-exportable reference ('externalptr') used in the future expression`)
+ * Crashing using full dataset remotely (`Error: Detected a non-exportable reference ('externalptr') used in the future expression`).

 #### Future work

- * Investigate the crash further
+ * Investigate the crash further,
- * Parallelize the second main loop of MultiK
+ * Parallelize the second main loop of MultiK.